VikasFalcon/okt-token/README.md

 ### Summary:

-This demo implementation of tokens are based on Open Zeppelin Standard Token ERC-20 contract.
+This implementation of tokens are based on Open Zeppelin Standard Token ERC-20 contract.
 This contract has been further mixed in to include "pausable" and "ownable" traits.

 >Based  Project Used for this demo:
 >https://erc20token.sonnguyen.ws/en/latest/erc20_token/